 Further to the above, I am a strong believer in standardization.
-Many PMs manage multiple projects, and often team members contribute to multiple projects.
+Many PMs manage multiple projects.
+And often team members contribute to multiple projects.
 Even if these aren’t simultaneous, it’s sure nice if the project SharePoint site is familiar.
-I always create a Project Site Template subsite, and work with the PMs to include everything they might need – Lists, Libraries, Views, and a home page that makes sense.
+I always create a Project Site Template subsite, and work with the PMs to include everything they might need – Lists, Libraries, Views, and home page that makes sense.
 This site is then “saved as template”.
-Then, when a new project begins, the template is used and the Project Site is already familiar.
-The PM (who is given full control permissions and the appropriate training) can remove the objects they don’t need, and maybe change the look & feel and logo of the site to personalize it a little.
+Then, when a new project begins, the template is used and Project Site is standard.
+The PM (who is given Full Control and the training to support it) can remove the objects they don’t need, and maybe change the Look & Feel and logo of the site to personalize it a little.

 Use Alerts and Emails

 In this day and age we still use email a lot.
-By making the SharePoint project site “reactive” and sending alert emails, it drives people to the site and helps them to get used to using it.
+By making the SharePoint project site “reactive” and sending emails, it will drive people to it and help them to get used to using it.
 So create Alerts for new announcements, Issues changes, and of course Tasks.
 Note that some lists (like Tasks) have a built in setting to “Email when ownership is assigned or changed”.
 This, unlike an Alert, cannot be turned off by contributors.

 I like to create a custom SharePoint list of projects which includes unique project codes.
-Giving each project a short “handle” is very useful in general project communication and status reporting, as well as in building and using SharePoint.
+Giving each project a short “handle” is very useful in general project communication and status reporting, as well as in SharePoint.
 For example, the project Always Be Chewing 12-3 may be coded as ABC123.
-That project code, ABC123, can be used as the URL for the project site, as a metadata lookup field to classify documents, as part of a permission group name (ABC123 Project Members) or to associate timesheet records with the project.
-I usually include a URL field in the project list, to capture the address of the project site or library, so the project list can be used as a shortcut as well as a status list.
+That project code, ABC123, can be used as the URL for the project site, as a metadata lookup field to classify documents, as part of permission group name (ABC123 Members) or to associate timesheet records with this project.
+I usually include a URL field in the Project list, to capture the address of the project site or library, so this list can be used a shortcut as well as a status list.